“Any advice on beating a night shift’s effects on the body with exercise?” This is a question we recently received and it’s a great one.

 What works for me is having one caffeinated drink at the start or during my shift, then switching to decaf and using other tried-and-trusted tricks to stay awake: running around, crunching an apple, cranking the A/C… or Motorhead.

 Reset Your Bedtime

 While our unique circadian rhythms are a product of nature, they also take cues from outside factors.
 That means you can alter your sleep clock to an extent.
 Three ways:

 - Be consistent in your sleep patterns and daily habits.
 In a fun article called The Truth Behind Night Owls and Morning People, Brie Cadman recommends going to bed at the same time every night (or morning).
 “This will not only help you sleep better,” she says, “it can help shift your clock to an earlier (or later) bedtime.”
-Don’t resort to catching up sleep on the weekends — it doesn’t work, and it will derail your whole effort to get on the night shift schedule.
+Don’t resort to catching up on sleep on the weekends; it doesn’t work, and it will derail your whole effort to get on the night shift schedule.

 Exercise and a healthy diet are especially important for shift workers.
 Treat your body right so you can withstand the challenge… until you find a job that corresponds with your body clock!